 Although bitcoin has its advantages, it’s not perfect.
 As you learn how to get into bitcoin, consider the below disadvantages.

 - Volatility.
 As with most cryptocurrencies, bitcoin is highly volatile.
 You could check your crypto wallet one day and see positive growth only to see a steep drop the next day.
 These unpredictable price changes can be risky depending on your goals.

 - Lack of regulations.
 While a currency free of government control can be a positive aspect, a lack of regulations leaves it without guarantees for legal protection.
-Unlike your bank account, your crypto wallet isn’t necessarily insured by the FDIC (though many exchanges are insured).

 - Security vulnerabilities.
 Bitcoin’s blockchain offers robust security, but users aren’t completely protected from security issues.
 Some platforms that facilitate bitcoin trades have fallen victim to attacks.
 If platforms that you use fall victim to such attacks, you could lose your assets.

 How to buy bitcoin

 Now that you have a solid understanding of bitcoin, its network, and growth possibilities, you might be wondering how to make your first bitcoin purchase.
 Below are several simple ideas for how to get into bitcoin and become a holder.